Dyslexia is a specific learning difficulty (SpLD). The term SpLD is an umbrella term used to cover a range of learning difficulties.

 - Children’s Society

 - International academics and subject experts such as Professor Pam Snow, Steve Chinn, James Richards, and Andy Bell, among others

 - Expert practitioners in their field from the UK, US, Australia, Finland, Malta, and Argentina.

-This International Dyslexia Conference is a rare opportunity to get involved with a global conversation about dyslexia, to meet up with fellow professionals dealing with similar consequences of dyslexia from different countries, and learn from each other.
+This International Dyslexia Conference is a rare opportunity to get involved in a global conversation about dyslexia, meet up with fellow professionals dealing with similar consequences of dyslexia from different countries, and learn from each other.